-Navigating through the Graphs.
-Navigation through the different graph views is done by menus associated with nodes and edges of the respective views.
+Navigating Through Graphs Navigation through the different graph views is done by menus associated with nodes and edges of the respective views.
 Figure 7 shows possible transitions from one view to another one.
 A history mechanism is also available, allowing to recall previous views by moving in the chain of views produced so far.

-Figure 7: Navigation overview.
+Fig. 7.
+Navigation overview.

-To further improve navigation and to keep track of a certain node in different views, the Investigator is able to mark nodes in graph views which then remain marked throughout all views.
-Additionally, the Investigator automatically marks nodes of variables with which the session was initiated (Figure 3) and in case there is a failed propagator, the node of this propagator (Figure 1).
+To further improve navigation and to keep track of a certain node in different views, the Investigator is able to mark nodes in graph views which then remain marked throughout all views.6 Additionally, the Investigator automatically marks nodes of variables with which the session was initiated (Figure 3) and in case there is a failed propagator, the node of this propagator (Figure 1).

-Changing the Representation of Nodes.
-The Investigator provides a plug-in mechanism for changing the representation of variables and propagators.
+Changing the Representation of Nodes The Investigator provides a plug-in mechanism for changing the representation of variables and propagators.
 This enables the user to produce a more obvious and intuitive representation.
-For example, propagators for cumulative constraints [1] in a scheduling application could be represented as Gantt-charts, reflecting their role in the concrete application.
+For example, a propagator for a constraint in a scheduling application might be represented as Gantt-chart, reflecting its role in the concrete application.